Home

 This article is from the book:

-Nikki and Scott Royer, graduates of the Purdue University School of Agriculture, raise cattle on their diversified family farm in Indiana.
+Scott Royer, graduate of the Purdue University School of Agriculture, raises cattle with his wife on their diversified family farm in Indiana.
 In addition to raising the calves from their own cow herd, the Royers also purchase and finish feeder cattle from other producers.